-Philadelphia, PA - Philadelphia’s LGBT visitors looking for a night on the town can choose among a range of bars and restaurants in the Philadelphia's Gayborhood or visit a welcoming mainstream spot frequented by gay and lesbian locals in Midtown Village, Rittenhouse Square, East Passyunk and other neighborhoods.
+Philadelphia, PA - Philadelphia’s LGBT visitors looking for a night on the town can choose among a range of bars and restaurants in Philadelphia's Gayborhood or visit a welcoming mainstream spot frequented by gay and lesbian locals in Midtown Village, Rittenhouse Square, East Passyunk, and other neighborhoods.
 Here’s a look at some of the most popular nightlife haunts in some of the hottest ’hoods:

 Nightlife enthusiasts have many options from which to choose in this happening enclave.
 Best known are Woody’s, with several bars and a pulsating dance floor; Voyeur, a special events hotspot and after-hours club where the dancing continues well after 2:00 a.m.; The Bike Stop, a land of leather and its fans; Tavern On Camac, a piano bar and dance club; U Bar, a casual bar with floor-to-ceiling windows and good people-watching; ICandy, a three-level nightclub for men; Knock Restaurant and Bar, an upscale spot with live piano music on weekends and weekly karaoke nights; and Boxers and Tabu, both LGBT sports bars.

 Located within Philly’s Gayborhood, Midtown Village offers boutique shopping, bring-your-own-bottle (BYOB) restaurants, and sophisticated nightlife.
 The neighborhood is convenient to the city’s performing arts district, commonly known as the Avenue of the Arts.